cdl-geneseo/critical-digital-practices/mod-3/outcomes.md

 parent: What is Text?
 nav_order: 1
 ---
+# Module Description

+"Text" is a foundational word in the study of literature.
+In computing, we have to think about this word a little differently.
+This module shows you why and introduces you to a kind of computer text called "plain text."

 # Learning Outcomes: What is Text?

 At the completion of this module you should